13 best image formats and when to use them

 All major web browsers support this image file format.
 However, default image editors on any OS typically don’t support SVG.
 This is because SVG is unsuitable for complex images like photographs, and default OS image editors are mainly used to display complex images.

-However, most illustration software supports SVG and are capable of viewing this format.
+However, most illustration software supports SVG and is capable of viewing this format.

 Remember to enable WordPress SVG support to display SVG on your WordPress website.
-You can use the SVG Support plugin for that.
+You can use the SVG Support plugin.

 2. EPS

-Encapsulated PostScript (EPS) is a vector with lossless compression.
-It’s used to save illustrations or graphic design works in illustration software such as Adobe Illustrator and CorelDraw.
+Encapsulated PostScript (EPS) is a vector format with lossless compression.
+It’s used to save illustrations or graphic design works in illustration software such as Adobe Illustrator and CorelDRAW.

 Like SVG, EPS was initially developed as a text-based document that outlines shapes and lines with code.
-However, it doesn’t map pixels and colors like the raster image file formats do.
-This code-approach results in EPS being capable of lossless scaling.
+However, it doesn’t map pixels and colors like raster image file formats do.
+This code approach results in EPS being capable of lossless scaling.

 Like TIFF, EPS files are also widely used for printing purposes.

-Use illustration software to view EPS files on all OS, since EPS isn’t supported by any major web browsers and cannot be viewed using the default image viewers.
+Use illustration software to view EPS files on all OSs, as EPS isn’t supported by any major web browsers and can’t be viewed using the default image viewers.

 3. PDF

-Portable Document Format (PDF) may be more familiar as a document format, but it can be used to save images and illustrations as well.
+Portable Document Format (PDF) may be more familiar as a document format, but you can also use it to save images and illustrations.

-It’s also the best option for interactive visual reports or infographics since it is indexable and has searchable text.
-It’s also possible to include interactive elements in a PDF, for example, links and CTA buttons.
+It’s also the best option for interactive visual reports or infographics since it’s indexable and has searchable text.
+It’s also possible to include interactive elements in a PDF, such as links and CTA buttons.

 All major browsers support the PDF format, but you can’t use PDF to display images as web content.
-It’s possible to include it as part of your content, but the PDF file will be opened on a separate tab.
+It’s possible to include it as part of your content, but the PDF file will open in a separate tab.

-If you want to view PDF files on any operating system, you cannot view them using the OS’s native image viewer or image editing software.
-Instead, simply use standard document editors, such as MS Word, Open Office, or Google Docs.
+If you want to view PDF files on any operating system, you can’t view them using the OS’s native image viewer or image editing software.
+Instead, use standard document editors, such as MS Word, Open Office, or Google Docs.

-If you use WordPress as your CMS, use PDF viewer plugins to enable your site visitors to view the PDF files on their browser.
+If you use WordPress as your CMS, install PDF viewer plugins to enable your site visitors to view the PDF files in their browsers.

 4. INDD

 InDesign Document (INDD) is a vector image format used by Adobe InDesign to save project files.
 Adobe InDesign is a desktop publishing software primarily used to work on layout or page design for print and digital use.
-For example, magazines, newspapers, and brochures.
+Examples include magazines, newspapers, and brochures.

-Just like PSD, you need to have Adobe InDesign installed on your computer to view this format locally on any OS since any default image viewer does not support INDD.
-INDD is also not a web-safe format, meaning you can’t open it directly on any browser.
+Just like PSD, you need to have Adobe InDesign installed on your computer to view this format locally on any OS, as no default image viewer supports INDD.
+INDD is also not a web-safe format, meaning you can’t open it directly in a browser.

 5. AI